dhis2/dhis2-docs/src/developer/web-api/overview.md

 PATs can be a more secure alternative to HTTP Basic Authentication, and should be your preferred choice when creating a new app/script etc.

-Since HTTP Basic Authentication is considered unsecure because among other things that it uses your username and password in clear text, it might be phased out in future versions and made optional, which means it needs to be explicitly enabled in the configuration.
+HTTP Basic Authentication is considered insecure because, among other things, it sends your username and password in clear text.
+It may be deprecated in future DHIS2 versions or made opt-in, meaning that basic authentication would need to be explicitly enabled in the configuration.

 #### Important security concerns!